Customer Support Guide for Airties Wi-Fi

 This is not a very common problem, but it does occur from time to time: A customer has chosen to give the 2.4 GHz and 5 GHz networks different network names and passwords.
 This breaks client steering in AirTies mesh, which ensures that all clients are connected at all times to the device and frequency band that provides the best user experience.

-When using the AirTies WiFi app, it is only possible to set one SSID and one password, but in the web interface air4930.local / air4920.local it is technically possible to set up two different ones for the frequency bands.
+When using the Airties wifi app it is only possible to configure a single SSID and password, but in the web interfaces air4930.local and air4920.local it is technically possible to split into separate SSIDs for the two frequency bands.

 What you can do: Ask the customer to make the setup identical for both frequency bands, or override their current setup using EyeSaaS or another management system with their permission.